-Interest expense in amount of MKD 31,228 thousand (2019: MKD 27,129 thousand) represents the unwinding of the discount related to the carrying amount of long term payables from the content right contracts capitalized, recognized initially at the net present value of future payments and subsequently measured at amortized cost using the effective interest method.
-Interest expense in amount of MKD 21,034 thousand (2019: MKD 19,909 thousand) are coming from leases in relation to the Lease labilities recognized (see note 14).
+Interest expense from liabilities for TV content right represents the unwinding of the discount related to the carrying amount of long-term payables from the content right contracts capitalized, recognized initially at the net present value of future payments and subsequently measured at amortized cost using the effective interest method.
+Interest expense from leases are coming from leases in relation to the Lease labilities recognized (see note 14).
+Other category represents mainly interest related to provisions (see note 16).